[Skip to Content]

 Session 1A: Maritime Safety and Security

-Session 1B: Maritime Transportation System Operational and Economic Resilience
+Session 1B: Marine Transportation System Operational and Economic Resilience

 Session 1C: Data Integration and Artificial Intelligence